THE EXODUS OF THE HEBREWS, MOSES AND PHARAOHS PART 5

 Late Middle Kingdom is the Egypt of Moses in 1550 BCE

-As mentioned in previous articles, the Middle Kingdom actually continued until Ahmose I, with the Second Intermediate dynasties running concurrently with the Middle Kingdom 12th Dynasty from Amenemhat II onwards.
-Therefore to revise the dates for the Middle Kingdom would require taking away the whole time allotted by conventional Egyptologists to the Second Intermediate period, being approx 230 years.
+The Middle Kingdom actually continued until Ahmose 1, as mentioned in previous articles,.
+The Second Intermediate Period Nomarch dynasties ran concurrently with the Middle Kingdom 12th Dynasty from Amenemhat 2 onwards.
+To revise the dates for the Middle Kingdom requires taking away the period that conventional Egyptologists allot to the Second Intermediate period, being approx 230 years.

 Post Flood Map of the World from Oahspe with Ancient Names

 While the northern and eastern regions of Baal and Ashtaroth were continually troubled with war over many centuries, Egypt was relatively free from conflict.
 This period of stability in Egypt is reflected in historical accounts and archaeological evidence which confirm the long period of relative stability and peace in Egypt and surrounding areas.
-Even the conflicts and divisions of the last few hundred years of the cycle of Cpenta Armij did not result in the loss of the central power base of Egyptian rule by the Pharaohs.
+Even the conflicts and divisions of the last few hundred years of the cycle of Cpenta-armij did not result in the loss of the central power base of Egyptian rule by the Pharaohs.